peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note19>(19)</sup> B. MacEvoy calls these [_hue harmonies_](http://www.handprint.com/HP/WCL/tech13.html#harmonies).

 <sup id=Note20>(20)</sup> Although most RGB color spaces in common use define their red, green, and blue points as colors that can be seen, this is not always the case.
-For example, the [ACES color space](http://www.oscars.org/science-technology/sci-tech-projects/aces) of the Academy of Motion Picture Arts and Sciences covers almost all visible colors but has imaginary green and blue points.
+For example, the [ACES2065-1 color space](http://www.oscars.org/science-technology/sci-tech-projects/aces) of the Academy of Motion Picture Arts and Sciences covers almost all visible colors but has imaginary green and blue points.
 See also note 2.

 <sup id=Note21>(21)</sup> As [B. MacEvoy explains](http://www.handprint.com/HP/WCL/color18a.html#compmatch) (at "Other Factors in Material Mixtures"), things that affect the mixture of two colorants include their "refractive index, particle size, crystal form, hiding power and tinting strength" (see also his [principles 39 to 41](http://www.handprint.com/HP/WCL/color18a.html#ctprin39)), and "the material attributes of the support [e.g., the paper or canvas] and the paint application methods" also affect how paints mix.
 These factors, to the extent the reflectance curves don't take them into account, are not dealt with in this method.